JupiterAlien/CEH-Practical-Study-Notes/smbclient.md

 List shares on a machine using NULL Session

     smbclient -L <target-IP>

+List shares with no password

+    smbclient -N -L <target-IP>

 List shares on a machine using a valid username + password